 This one is easy to find too.
 If you’re coming in from the Coast, it’s the main road east out of Waldport.
 If you’re coming in from West via Corvallis or down from US 20, there’s a little turn-off to the south just west of Philomath.

 This road is another that is amazingly empty in the off-season and weekdays.
-Most of the traffic probably goes up to the US Route to the north and leaves this one of the recreation seekers.
+Most of the traffic probably goes up to the US Route to the north and leaves this one to the recreation seekers.
 On a March Saturday I saw 3-4 cars in an entire hour on the road, not including the guy behind me in the BMW X5 that was hitting the corners even harder than I was and blasting down the straights.

 Very typical river view along this road: